csmashe/Sparky/README.md

-## Other great projects used in the Sparkel Pedal include:
+## Other great projects used in the Sparky Pedal include:

 ### ESP32
 * ESP32 Arduino-Core:  https://github.com/espressif/arduino-esp32